 Just 15% of the Iberian peninsula is taken up by Portugal, but you'd think it was even less, considering how rarely people who visit Spain consider visiting Portugal too.
 It's really easy to add Portugal to your itinerary, and you should at the very least consider Lisbon and Porto.

-Visiting Portugal from Spain: In Brief
+Visiting Portugal From Spain: In Brief

-The basic facts on how to have the complete Iberian adventure.
+Here are basic facts on how to have the complete Iberian adventure.